ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ### [PSU](#psu)

 The **PSU** gives you wide range of power options for your system.
-Espectially, With DYNAMIXEL-P or DYNAMIXEL-X with `V` model (24V), PSU will be the right selection for your system.
-Using a sufficient wattage model is recommended for the stability.
+Espectially, With DYNAMIXEL-P or DYNAMIXEL-X with `V` model (24V), PSU will be the right selection for your system. * Using a sufficient wattage model is recommended for the stability.

 # [Controller & Interface](#controller--interface)

-The controller is one of the essential of the DYNAMIXEL system responsible for accessing the Control Table of DYNAMIXEL to read and write the data in address of the table.
+The controller is the part of the DYNAMIXEL system responsible for issuing commands to the servos, as well as for interpreting the data received from connected DYNAMIXELs or any other integrated devices or sensors.
+For this reason, your choice of controller has a large impact on the rest of your DYNAMIXEL system.
+DYNAMIXEL's controller agnostic nature means that you can utilize any device capable of communication over TTL or RS485 serial as your DYNAMIXEL controller.
 For most applications, you can choose which of the following control solution fits your needs best.

 {% capture sdk_notice_03 %}
 **NOTE**:
-The DYNAMIXEL [Controller Compatibility Chart](/docs/en/parts/controller/controller_compatibility/) provides a convenient way to quickly check which controllers are compatible with ROBOTIS products
+The DYNAMIXEL [Controller Compatibility Chart](/docs/en/parts/controller/controller_compatibility/) provides a convenient way to quickly check which controllers are compatible with each of ROBOTIS' sensors, servos, and software.
 {% endcapture %}
 <div class="notice">{{ sdk_notice_03 | markdownify }}</div>